IdanAtias/hands-on-fastapi/README.md

 # hands-on-fastapi
-Description  Small example for a web application that uses FastAPI
+Small example for a web application that uses FastAPI